Akash-Wins/organization-crud/README.md

 * All this fields are required when user register and the organization fields are optional

-* Firstname: Required (should be minimum 5 characters)
+* Firstname: required (should be minimum 5 characters)
-* Lastname : Required (should be minimum 5 characters)
+* Lastname : required (should be minimum 5 characters)
-* Email :    Required (should be minimum 10 characters)
+* Email :    required (should be minimum 10 characters)
-* Username : Required (should be minimum 5 characters) --> Unique
+* Username : required (should be minimum 5 characters) --> Unique
-* Password : Required (should be minimum 10 characters)
+* Password : required (should be minimum 10 characters)

 ## USER LOGIN OVERVIEW
 * User will login from username and password after then token is generated which is authorize the user to access the entire information.

-* Username : Required
+* Username : required
-* Password : Required
+* Password : required

 ## PROFILE INFORMATION
 * User will get profile information with the help of token which is generated at the time of login